pshen/linux-sysadmin-interview-questions/README.md

 * What are the steps to add a user to a system without using useradd/adduser?
  * `edit /etc/passwd; edit /etc/group; create home dir; setup password by passwd cmd`
 * What is MAJOR and MINOR numbers of special files?
- * `MAJOR number identifies the driver associates with the device, i.e /dev/null to driver 1; MINOR number is used by the kernel to determine exactly which device is being referred to. i.e. a direct pointer to your dvice from the kernel`
+ * `MAJOR number identifies the driver associates with the device, i.e /dev/null to driver 1; MINOR number is used by the kernel to determine exactly which device is being referred to. i.e. a direct pointer to your device from the kernel`
 * Describe the mknod command and when you'd use it.
  * `make block or character special files; create a named pipe. one process reads from it, another writes to it.`
 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.